List of U.S. states and territories by life expectancy: Methodology

 The data in the 2018 column is from work funded by the Robert Wood Johnson Foundation for the 50 states and the District of Columbia, from the World Bank for Guam, Puerto Rico and the U.S. Virgin Islands, and from the CIA World Factbook for American Samoa and the Northern Mariana Islands.
 Data in the 2010 columns comes from Health Data.

 National Center for Health Statistics (2019–2021)

-The life expectancy at birth in each U.S. state and the District of Columbia from 2019 to 2021, according to the National Center for Health Statistics.
+The below table compares the life expectancy at birth in each U.S. state and the District of Columbia from 2019 to 2021 as according to the National Center for Health Statistics.